 Independence

 The Health Council issues advisory reports independently.
-This means that the advisory reports shine the spotlight on the state of science, undistorted by the interests of people or organisations.
-Transparency concerning potential interests is thus an important prerequisite.
+This means that these reports shed light on the state of science, undistorted by the interests of people or organisations.
+As such, transparency concerning potential interests is an important prerequisite.

 Openness and weighing interests

-Possible interests are an ever-present reality.
-In order to issue the best possible advisory reports, the Health Council uses top experts.
-These experts also regularly provide their specific expertise to other institutions, such as patient organisations, government bodies or businesses.
-The fact that someone has different roles and contacts is not necessarily a problem.
-As a general requirement, a committee member may not have a direct personal or financial interest in a particular advisory report.
-The Health Council ensures transparency with respect to any potential interests.
-There is always a conscious weighing of whether a conflict of interests may arise and whether any interests within a committee are sufficiently offset.
+Potential interests are an ever-present reality.
+In order to issue the best possible advisory reports, the Health Council engages top experts who may also provide their specific expertise to other institutions, such as patient organisations, government bodies or businesses.
+The fact that someone has different roles and contacts is not necessarily problematic.
+However, as a general requirement, committee members are not allowed to have direct personal or financial interests that could affect a particular advisory report.
+The Health Council ensures transparency with respect to any potential interests and consciously assesses whether conflicts of interests may arise and whether any interests within a committee are sufficiently offset.

 Procedure for appointing members to the Health Council, Standing Committee or Committee